bgd-labs/aave-proposals-v3/src/20240914_AaveV3Ethereum_OnboardUSDSAndSUSDS/OnboardUSDSAndSUSDS.md

 \*\* Similarly as with USDS, sUSDS will use a CAPO DAI/USD combined with the USDS <> sUSDS exchange rate

-### Note on Incentives

-To coordinate and implement incentives for these new assets, the ACI Multisig has been assigned the role of emission manager for USDS, sUSDS, and their respective aTokens.

 ## References

 - Implementation: [AaveV3Ethereum](https://github.com/bgd-labs/aave-proposals-v3/blob/main/src/20240914_AaveV3Ethereum_OnboardUSDSAndSUSDS/AaveV3Ethereum_OnboardUSDSAndSUSDS_20240914.sol)